Learn more about the vision behind our work on the Office of Youth and Young Adult Ministries staff page. Learn more about our staff here!

 Ted joined the staff of the Office of Youth and Young Adult Ministries in February 2010.
 He brings more than 20 years' experience using media to create social change by creating communications strategies and content for progressive non-profits, political campaigns, and cause based organizations.
 He has produced work for broadcast television, social media, and theatrical venues in the United States and Europe.
 He holds a Bachelor of Fine Arts (BFA) in Directing from New York University and is currently pursuing a Masters degree.
 Ted is a dedicated Nichiren Buddhist and long-distance runner, the unlikely combination of which has helped him become a competitive marathon racer who encourages everyone to get out and run!

 Deborah joined the staff of the Office of Youth and Young Adult Ministries in December 2009.
-She brings several decades of experience providing administrative support to organizations large and small, both corporate and not-for-profit.
+She brings more than 30 years' experience providing administrative support to organizations large and small, both corporate and not-for-profit.
 Her breadth of non-profit experience includes work at Massachusetts Institute of Technology (MIT), Monroe Community College, The Center for Youth Services, and United Way of Greater Rochester (NY).
 Deborah is personally committed to creating a just society and intentionally multicultural, multigenerational Unitarian Universalist communities.
-She enacts this vision through social justice and lesbian/gay/bisexual/transgender (LGBT) activism, particularly issues affecting transgender and gender non-conforming people.
+She enacts this vision through social justice and activism, particularly on issues affecting transgender and gender non-conforming people.
 Deborah has recently taken up running, thanks to the encouragement of Ted.

 For more information contact youth @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.

 Last updated on Thursday, December 5, 2013.